 Foster education on immunizations.

 In August, Lightbeam Clinical Transformation Advisor Christine DiNoia, BSN, RN, discussed National Immunization Month on the Population Health Podcast and in a blog post on The Beacon.
-She talked about the different phases of clinical trials that all FDA approved vaccines go through to be disseminated to the public, how they are monitored, and how anyone can submit a report to the Vaccine Adverse Event Reporting System (VAERS) if they experience negative side effects.
+She talked about the different phases of clinical trials that vaccines go through to be disseminated to the public, how they are monitored, and how anyone can submit a report to the Vaccine Adverse Event Reporting System (VAERS) if they experience negative side effects.

 Prepare care teams.